 In lieu of a comprehensive exam on content, students have to meet the research-related standards reflected in the following three-stage process:

 At the end of the second fall term of the program, DBA students will submit a paper that identifies an important research question, provides a review of the relevant literature surrounding that question, and puts together a project plan for investigating that question (i.e., a plan explaining exactly how any initial qualitative or quantitative research would be performed).
 Based on the focus of this proposal, the student will identify or be assigned a faculty advisor, in consultation with the student, as they move into their second year.
 The faculty advisor will provide feedback on the project plan and interact with the student during the second year as they work on the project plan implementation.

 End of spring term of second year in program:

-By the end of the spring term of the second year, the student will submit a complete paper that is ‘conference ready’.
-That is, the paper will be of sufficient quality to warrant submission to an academic conference (consistent with the list of conferences suggested by the faculty advisor).
+By the end of the spring term of the second year, the student will submit a research proposal for the dissertation.
 An assessment of the paper by the faculty advisor will serve as the doctoral student qualifier.

 Fall term of the third year in program: